Vedaant-J/CalHacksMaps/README.md

 2. **API Key errors**: Ensure both API keys are properly configured in .env files
 3. **CORS errors**: Backend runs on :8000, frontend on :3000 - CORS is configured
 4. **Maps not loading**: Check `REACT_APP_GOOGLE_MAPS_API_KEY` in frontend .env
+5. **Voice input not working**: Ensure you're using Chrome, Edge, or Safari and have granted microphone permissions

 ### Development Tips